The Early Development Years

 In 1937 Fred Haydon purchased Rocket, who was by Rocklight (grandsire of Medlow), by Glenrock (sire of Cecil’s dam) who was by the influential early sire Eclipse.

 Rocket’s stock proved outstanding and a big influence on the stud.
-One of his most notable son’s was Haydon Starlight out of Haydon Trinket by haydon The Dane out of Haydon Bangle by Haydon Tester.
+One of his most notable son’s was Haydon Starlight out of Haydon Trinket by Haydon The Dane out of Haydon Bangle by Haydon Tester.
+Hazelwood Romance comes from a Bloomfield Family and Rocket sired her fourth dam.

 Foaled in 1926 Haydon Starlight showed exceptional cattle sense, good temperament and was very tractable.
-His bloodline has been very influential on the whole breed.
+His bloodline has been very influential on the whole breed throughout the country.

 Bobbed Steel was purchased from Archie Treweeke in 1938.
 A beautifully conformed black stallion, winner of stallion championships in the ring, he was out the Sydney Champion hack mare Gooia.
 He stamped his stock and proved a very successful sire at Bloomfield.
 In 1933 Bullseye was purchased at the Easter Yearling Sale in Sydney by Fred Haydon.
 He proved a winner on the track and was a good type of stock horse.

-The renowned polo sire Gibbergunyah foaled in 1922 was by Lingle out of the Bloomfield mare Glass Bubbles.
-She was given to Pearl Haydon as a wedding present when she married JH Doyle who had properties at Talwood and Invermiem, Scone.
+The renowned polo sire Gibbergunyah foaled in 1922 was by Lingle out of the Bloomfield mare Glass Bubbles who also produced Venetian Glass.
+She was given to Pearl Haydon as a wedding present when she married JH Doyle who had properties at Talwood in Queensland and Invermiem at Scone.
 Gibbergunyah was purchased by the Finley Family from Thornthwaite and he became regarded as the best polo sire of his time.

 Haydon Horse Stud purchased his son Bungunyah from the Finley Brothers in 1937.
 Further Gibbergunyah influence was added in the 1960’s with The Lizard and Redigo.
 More was introduced through The Gun’s son Musket in the 1980’s.
 Serene, The Gun’s mother was out of the Gibbergunyah mare Brown Girl.